-One of the nation’s premier regional public universities, Towson offers a welcoming environment for living and learning in close proximity to the area’s top educational, cultural and community resources.
+One of the nation’s premier regional public universities, Towson University offers a welcoming environment for living and learning in close proximity to the area’s top educational, cultural and community resources.

 With a rich 150-year tradition, Towson University offers students the best of both worlds – a breadth of academic programs and exceptional faculty typical of a large university, coupled with the close-knit community and highly personalized approach of a small college.
 Research-based learning combined with practical application ensures each student of a well-rounded academic experience.
 TU’s wide range of programs and extracurricular activities helps create a dynamic student experience that allows students to pursue diverse interests and cultivate undiscovered talents.

 Maryland law authorizes the establishment of a State Normal School for the formal training and certification of teachers of public schools.
 Maryland becomes the seventh state to establish such a training school.